loreneg/food-expiration-proj/README.md

 - Julia Bernon
 - Lorenzo Negut

+*Since we didn't have experience using this (or any other) board, we developted basically all the software logic and code in a collaborative way.*
 <br>
-Since we didn't have experience using this (or any other) board, we developted basically all the software logic and code in a collaborative way.
-<br><br>

 <div align="right">